Skip to main content

 There are no quick fixes to addressing financially difficulty and/or mental health, but there are solutions which both we and financial firms can provide.

-Advocating and providing mental health support are not easy, but, both are worthwhile, and processes we committed to.
+Advocating and providing mental health support are not easy, but, both are worthwhile, and processes we and your creditors are committed to.

-We put a lot of planning into carefully planning how best to serve the needs of each client, be it mental health support and/or advocating on behalf of vulnerable clients and patients.
+No two clients or patients, nor their struggles are identical.
+For this reason, amongst others, we put a lot of planning into carefully deciding how best to serve the needs of each client, be it mental health support and/or advocating on behalf of vulnerable clients in need of extra care.

 In some instances, we may suggest involving other services to best assist our clients and/or patients, which may be more in-depth mental support, debt help services and including but not limited to services which support Indigenous Australians and people where English is not their first language.